velikanghost/nadcp_dot_fun/README.md

 - Implements the MCP protocol via Server-Sent Events
 - Provides tools for interacting with Nad.fun on Monad blockchain
 - Supports token searching, market information, token trading, and more
-- Easy to deploy on Vercel with Redis
-- Wallet integration for token transactions

 ## Available Tools